insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

   if err != nil {
     panic(err)
   }
-  // This should return error, since pattern does not match with the validation. err = CreateCustomResourceDefinitionObject(testresourceClient,
+  // This should return error, since pattern does not match the validation. err = CreateCustomResourceDefinitionObject(testresourceClient,
                                              "example-testresource2",
                                              "thisisanotherpropertythatshouldnotbeaccepted")